 - Be clear and reasonable.
 Try to identify the facts as well as the feelings you want to address.

 Whether it’s level 1 sharing, (“Picking Susie up on Wednesdays isn’t going to work for me any longer”); level 2 (“What other solutions can we come up with for Wednesdays?”); level 3 (“I feel ignored and disrespected when you leave it all for me to figure out”).
 Work toward a mutually agreed upon step forward.
 Baby steps work best.

 - Revisit the topic at a specific time to see if what you agreed upon is working.

 - Be mindful of your tones and words.
 Choose to be kind and not hurtful.
 Change the question “why?” to “how?”
 How can we move forward in this?
-Lay aside self defense and work together to defend the relationship.
-Remember- you are on the same team and looking for forward movement.
+Lay aside self-defence and work together to defend the relationship.
+Remember — you are on the same team and looking for forward movement.

-Thank you that You care about our relationship.
-Please grant me patience to listen and really hear.
-Please help me to honest, wise and gentle in my responses.
-Fill me with Your peace and Your strength as I move from self defense to defending our relationship.
+Dear God, thank you that you care about our relationship.
+Please grant me patience to listen and to really hear.
+Please help me to be honest, wise, and gentle in my responses.
+Fill me with your peace and your strength as I move from self defence to defending our relationship.
 Show us the steps forward in keeping our marriage strong and growing.
 Amen.